 Progress on Horizon Europe Implementation Strategy

-The European Commission has announced new developments regarding Horizon's Europe Implementation Strategy.
+The European Commission announced new developments regarding Horizon's Europe Implementation Strategy.
 The rules and simplification measures put in place for Horizon 2020 were widely acknowledged by stakeholders as a big step towards a more attractive programme.
 Based on this experience, work has been ongoing on Horizon Europe’s Implementation Strategy to set out how the programme will be managed in practice to achieve its ambitious objectives.
-The Strategy is a living document thus it will receive further updates.
+The Strategic Plan is a living document thus it will receive further updates.

 For further information, see the European Commission's page on Horizon Europe